 An overview of the field of engineering management including, technical, management and integrated issues.
 Tools helpful throughout the program, such as research skills, will be introduced.
 The first course in the program.
+3 credits.

-MSE 6010 Environmental Health and Safety
+MSE 6010 Environmental Health & Safety Prerequisite: MBA 5000 or MSE 5000.

 An introduction to the state and federal regulations for safety and environmental compliance.
 This course also covers ISO standards for environmental health and safety.
-Students will learn to identify how standards apply to various industries and will apply these skills in performing an audit to determine if operations conform to the standards.
+Students will learn to identify how standards apply to various industries and will apply these skills in performing an audit to determine whether operations conform to the standards.
+3 credits.

-MSE 6020 Designing for Lean Manufacturing
+MSE 6020 Designing for Lean Manufacturing Prerequisite: MBA 5000 or MSE 5000.

 A study of the principles and practices necessary to establish/maintain a lean operation.
-Concepts covered in-clude: theory of constraints, takt time, pull systems, lean accounting, value stream mapping, waste free manu-facturing, workplace organization, quick change-over, just-in-time, and mistake-proofing.
+Concepts covered include: theory of constraints, takt time, pull systems, lean accounting, value stream mapping, waste free manufacturing, workplace organization, quick change-over, justin-time, and mistake-proofing.
 Through hands-on exercises, students will learn to apply these concepts in real-world situations.
+3 credits.

-MSE 6030 Enterprise Resource Planning
+MSE 6030 Enterprise Resource Planning Prerequisite: MBA 5000 or MSE 5000.

 Explores the relationship of existing and emerging processes and technologies to manufacturing strategy and supply chainrelated functions.
-This course addresses three main topics: aligning resources with the strategic plan, configuring and integrating operating processes to support the strategic plan, and implementing change.
-Concepts introduced include supplier relationship management (SRM), strategic sourcing, throughput supply chain measurements such as inventory dollar days and throughput dollar days, product life cycle management (PLM), and customer relationship management (CRM).
+This course addresses: aligning resources with the strategic plan, configuring and integrating operating processes to support the strategic plan, and implementing change.
+Concepts include supplier relationship management (SRM), strategic sourcing, throughput supply chain measurements such as inventory dollar days and throughput dollar days, product life cycle management (PLM), and customer relationship management (CRM).
+3 credits.